 You might have to practice this one on another teacher so you’re not actually gathering fingerprints of your fifth graders, but there’s definitely a science lesson here about how all fingerprints are unique!

 You know the seed tape you just made?
 Here are the seeds to go on them.
 Whenever you talk growing or gardening in class, you have to try to grow your own.
 Look for bean seeds, which are easiest to sprout, or sunflowers.

-Hands-on learning is the best, and play dough offers you great opportunity to mold and sculpt to your heart’s delight.
-Try using play dough to sculpt science models and replicas.
-If you want to get fancy, learn about geology and core sampling.
+Hands-on learning is the best, and modeling clay offers you a great opportunity to mold and sculpt to your heart’s delight.
+Try using it to sculpt science models and replicas.

 There’s a lesson here on the sun and the great power of solar energy.
 Have your students do hands-on testing to better understand solar power.